 A great deal of dedication is required when you need to set your alarm for 5:15 in the morning, especially when this is not part of your normal daily routine.

 However, it is necessary to get up this early during the hottest time of the year (the middle of August) when you have volunteered to help with the grape harvest in a vineyard in Mallorca.

 So, after the initial surprise and the later realization that I did indeed set my alarm for this particular time, I got myself ready and drove towards the centre of the island to help with the grape picking at Bodega Son Juliana, located between Santa Eugènia and Biniali.

-When harvesting, you have to be prepared for all eventualities and surprisingly it can be quite fresh at 6am during the month of August.
-Later on though, the sun can burn your skin and if you don’t drink enough water you can easily dehydrate.
-Packing for the day therefore consists of a jumper, a hat, sunscreen, coffee, water and some breakfast…other workers also choose to wear gloves whilst harvesting.
+When harvesting, you have to be prepared for all eventualities and surprisingly it can be quite fresh at 6 am during August.
+Later on, though, the sun can burn your skin and if you don’t drink enough water you can easily dehydrate.
+Packing for the day, therefore, consists of a jumper, a hat, sunscreen, coffee, water and some breakfast…other workers also choose to wear gloves whilst harvesting.

-The grapes looked really healthy but Rafael also encouraged us to taste some of them in order to double check the quality of them.
+The grapes looked healthy but Rafael also encouraged us to taste some of them to double-check the quality of them.
 They tasted very good so they would surely produce a good wine.

 Mantonegro, Syrah, Prensal and Moscatell were all picked during the harvest period.
-Each type of grape has its own particular characteristics and flavours.
-They also have their own individual ways to be picked and processed.
+Each type of grape has its particular characteristics and flavours.
+They also have their ways to be picked and processed.

 There was certainly no time to get bored and also no time to waste as the weather could change at any moment.
 Grape picking is not ideal when it rains or when temperatures rise to 35C, as it does here in Mallorca.